awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 DNS management is free within Lightsail\.
 You can create up to 3 DNS zones and as many records as you want for each DNS zone\.
 You also get a monthly allowance of 3 million DNS queries per month to your zones\.
 Beyond your first 3 million queries in a month, you are charged $0\.40 USD per 1 million DNS queries\.

 **What do Lightsail snapshots cost?**
-Lightsail snapshots cost $0\.05 USD/GB\-month for instance snapshots, manual database snapshots, and disk snapshots\.
-This means if you take a snapshot of your 30 GB SSD instance and keep it for a month, you pay $1\.50 USD at the end of the month\.
+Lightsail snapshots \(manual and automatic\) cost $0\.05 USD/GB\-month to store\.
+This means that if you create a snapshot of an instance that is using 28 GB of space, and keep it for a month, you pay $1\.40 USD for the month\.
 When you take multiple, successive snapshots of the same instance, Lightsail automatically cost\-optimizes your snapshots\.
-For each new snapshot you take, you're changed only for the part of the data that changed\.
+For each new snapshot you take, you're charged only for the part of the data that changed\.
 In the example above, if your instance data only changes by 2 GB, your second instance snapshot costs only $0\.10 USD per month\.

 **How can I manage my AWS account?**
 Lightsail is an AWS service and runs on the AWS trusted and proven cloud infrastructure\.
 You use the same AWS account and credentials to log in to Lightsail and the AWS Management Console\.